What Is a Number Neighbor?

 While number neighbor communication might seem fun, your actual number neighbor could just be a scammer and phish your personal information.

-But if you still want to strike up a conversation with your next-door neighbor there is a pretty good tool as a reverse phone lookup to find out who belongs to the phone number and get a background report based on public records.
+But if you still want to strike up a conversation with your next-door neighbor there is a pretty good tool as a phone number search to find out who belongs to the phone number and get a background report based on public records.

 Your phone number is also used as a back-up, second- or third-tier security for many accounts, from email to social media.
 Once a person with nefarious intentions has your name and phone number it’s possible for some of them to hack your accounts.
 Think of all of the private information they’d have access to in your email, things like bank statements, credit card numbers, and more.